How Did Los Angeles Become So Unique? A brief cultural history of L.A. under U.S. Rule

 that ruled daily life in the eastern United States, Canada, and

 Europe had a much weaker influence here.
-People tended to group together because they shared interests—not because they had similar size bank accounts.
+People tended to group together because they shared interests (surfing, etc.)—not because they had similar size bank accounts.
 You see this today in Silicon

-Valley, as well as in Southern California, although sadly this may be changing somewhat.
+Valley, as well as in Southern California, although sadly this has been changing somewhat.
 Today, of course, California values and behaviour